Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description must disclose behavioral traits.
-It only says 'updates' without explaining side effects, permissions, or what happens to unset fields.
+With no annotations, the description should disclose behavioral traits.
+It only says 'updates' without detailing whether it's a partial or full update, what happens to unset fields, or any side effects like invalidating caches.
+This is insufficient for safe invocation.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.